 - If you have questions about singing in King's Voices and Choral Exhibitions, please contact Ben Parry (email@example.com)

 - Any enquiries about booking the choir should be sent to the choir secretary, Will Collins (firstname.lastname@example.org).

 - Some of the Student Perspectives are written by students who sing in King's Voices.
-See for example Jess (page 5), Tom (page 5), Helena (page 4), and Amber (page 2)
+See for example Jess (page 5), Tom (page 5), Helena (page 4), Amber (page 2), and Alice.

 - Male students may also be interested in King's College Choir.